mattjw/pants-multiproject-mwe/README.md

 - `__main__.py`: Boilerplate entry point wrapper, by pex/pants.
 - `helloworld/*` The project's first-party code.

-## The apples project
+## `apple-pie-api` The apple pie dummy project

-Project that combines FastAPI and Pipenv.
+Project that's a FastAPI HTTP service, with pipenv as its packaging tool.

 ## Issues encountered